 This informed and comprehensive collection combines the stories by women most admired during the Harlem Renaissance with those most studied since then.

-Combination of Short-Take Essential Short Stories Volumes 1 and 2, plus four bonus stories.
+Short-Take Essential Short Stories Volumes 1 and 2 together, plus eight bonus stories.

 The Harlem Renaissance wasn’t limited to Harlem.